jSchmidt-design/irTactile/README.md

 4. **Demo Mode**
    - If you run the application in demo mode, a default signal will be sent to the active channel.
 You can scroll through the channels using the left/right arrow keys.
+   - You can start demo mode by executing `RunDemo.bat` or  `irTactile.exe -d`

 5. **Regular Mode Configuration**
    - Before running the app in regular mode, you need to assign the individual outputs to the sound card channels.
 This configuration is done in the `channel_config.json` file.
 You can use the provided file as a reference.